Atlantic slave trade: 16th, 17th, and 18th centuries

 Around 1560, the Portuguese began a regular slave trade to Brazil.
 From 1580 until 1640, Portugal was temporarily united with Spain in the Iberian Union.
 Most Portuguese contractors who obtained the asiento between 1580 and 1640 were conversos.
 For Portuguese merchants, many of whom were "New Christians" or their descendants, the union of crowns presented commercial opportunities in the slave trade to Spanish America.

 Until the middle of the 17th century, Mexico was the largest single market for slaves in Spanish America.
 While the Portuguese were directly involved in trading enslaved peoples to Brazil, the Spanish Empire relied on the Asiento de Negros system, awarding (Catholic) Genoese merchant bankers the license to trade enslaved people from Africa to their colonies in Spanish America.
 Cartagena, Veracruz, Buenos Aires, and Hispaniola received the majority of slave arrivals, mainly from Angola.
 This division of the slave trade between Spain and Portugal upset the British and the Dutch who invested in the British West Indies and Dutch Brazil producing sugar.
 After the Iberian Union fell apart, Spain prohibited Portugal from directly engaging in the slave trade as a carrier.
-According the Treaty of Munster the slave trade was opened for the traditional enemies of Spain, losing a large share of the trade to the Dutch, French, and English.
+According the Treaty of Münster the slave trade was opened for the traditional enemies of Spain, losing a large share of the trade to the Dutch, French, and English.
 For 150 years, Spanish transatlantic traffic was operating at trivial levels.
 In many years, not a single Spanish slave voyage set sail from Africa.
 Unlike all of their imperial competitors, the Spanish almost never delivered slaves to foreign territories.
 By contrast, the British, and the Dutch before them, sold slaves everywhere in the Americas.

 The second Atlantic system was the trade of enslaved Africans by mostly English, French, and Dutch traders and investors.
 The main destinations of this phase were the Caribbean islands Curaçao, Jamaica and Martinique, as European nations built up economically slave-dependent colonies in the New World.
 In 1672, the Royal Africa Company was founded.
 In 1674, the New West India Company became deeper involved in slave trade.
 From 1677, the Compagnie du Sénégal, used Gorée to house the slaves.
 The Spanish proposed to get the slaves from Cape Verde, located closer to the demarcation line between the Spanish and Portuguese empire, but this was against the WIC-charter".
 The Royal African Company usually refused to deliver slaves to Spanish colonies, though they did sell them to all comers from their factories in Kingston, Jamaica and Bridgetown, Barbados.
 In 1682, Spain allowed governors from Havana, Porto Bello, Panama, and Cartagena, Colombia to procure slaves from Jamaica.